croct-tech/plug-js/docs/troubleshooting.md

 ### Invalid Patch

-If any operations included in your patch fail, the whole patch fails, and you will not see the changes you are expecting.
+If any operations included in your patch fail, the whole patch fails, and you'll not see the changes you are expecting.

 Check out the User API and Session API documentation to ensure your patch conforms with the respective attributes' constraints.